LENS IMPLANT PROCEDURES

 There are even toric implants now available for patients with significant astigmatism.
 Quite often the patient’s distance problem could be eliminated following implantation; unfortunately, without fail they would still need glasses to read and for computer use if they are over forty years old.

 What if we could come up with a way to correct both the patient’s distance AND near vision, thus completely eliminating the need for any spectacle correction after surgery?
 Understand that until now, the reason a patient receiving a lens implant required a post-operative reading prescription is because we require our biological lens to change thickness and focus for us up close – without it, we lose that ability.

 The concept of a multifocal implant was debated and researched, and has now become reality.
-There are currently four main implant designs:
+There are currently five main implant designs:

 Early in 2017 the FDA approved the ReStor toric implant, giving patients with astigmatism one of their first multifocal implant options.
+The newer PanOptix is also available in toric.
 Of course, the optimal design for any given patient is best decided between the patient and their surgeon.

-How do the new implant procedures compare to LASIK?
+How do the new multifocal implant procedures compare to LASIK?

 - Corrections for higher prescriptions

 - More invasive procedure translates to slightly more risk of infection or trauma